Miro Allione

-Before being involved in telecommunications he was a professor of mathematics and urban planning.
+Before being involved in telecommunications, he was a professor of Mathematics and Urban Planning.
 He also wrote many books about economics and mathematics.

 Biography

-Miro Allione was born 20 December 1932 in Milan, he was the first son of Abramo Allione, an Italian composer, publisher and record producer.
-The name "Admiro" was mistakenly registered to the local register office and was never changed into "Miro", name that he always used.
+Miro Allione was born 20 December 1932 in Milan.
+He was the first son of Abramo Allione, an Italian composer, publisher and record producer.
+The name "Admiro" was mistakenly registered at the local register office and was never changed to "Miro", the name that he always used.

-He graduated at university in mathematics and economics in 1961 and then started a career as a mathematics professor, also writing economics essays and books.
+He graduated at university in Mathematics and Economics in 1961 and then started a career as a Mathematics professor, also writing economic essays and books.

 In 1984 he entered the STET, a leading Italian telecommunications company.
 Then in the 1990 he is promoted to managing director of the company.

-In 1993 he leaves the STET to create Stream S.P.A., a television company service provider of Stream TV, that will become the second Pay TV in Italy, until the fusion with TELE+ and the creation of SKY Italia.
+In 1993 he left the STET to create Stream S.P.A., a television company service provider of Stream TV, that will become the second Pay TV in Italy, until the fusion with TELE+ and the creation of SKY Italia.
 He served as President and CEO of Stream until 1999.